-Dive Computer vs. Dive Tables
+Computer vs. Tables

 For example, a PDC adjusts the calculations to how much time you spend at different depths and whether you spend more or less time at that specific depth.
-This is more difficult to plan with a dive table which often leads divers to take longer decompression stops and spend less time at certain depths.
+This is more difficult to plan with a table that often leads divers to take longer decompression stops and spend less time at certain depths.

-Depending on the dive computer model, there are many extra features that enhance your diving experience.
+Depending on the model, there are many extra features that enhance your diving experience.
 For example, the Suunto Eon Steel dive computer features a pressure sensor which transmits information wirelessly to the device when it is held close to the tank, and the reading is pretty much instant.

 Here are a few examples of common specs for PDCs.